-Network accounts for students, including email accounts, generally will be deleted thirty (30) days after graduation or termination of the academic program at Eureka.
-For faculty and staff, ECNet accounts, (including e-mail accounts) generally will be deleted seven (7) days after termination of the appointment at Eureka College.
+Network accounts for students will generally be deleted thirty (30) days after graduation or termination of the academic program at Eureka.
+For faculty and staff, ECNet accounts generally will be deleted seven (7) days after termination of the appointment at Eureka College.